-In identifying giftedness and/or talent in young children, professionals should consider a number of factors that can affect the process.
+In identifying if a child may be gifted and/or talented in young children, you should consider a number of factors that can affect the process:

-For various reasons, young children may not perform ‘on demand’, and thus not demonstrate their full potential.
+For various reasons, young children may not perform ‘on demand’, and therefore not demonstrate their full potential.

 The development of young gifted and talented children can be very uneven, with peaks and troughs, stops and starts.
 Multiple assessments and observations over time are necessary to identify advanced development or learning.